 And it only needs to be done about twice a year, depending on the type of marble.
 In fact, some varieties of marble don’t need to be sealed at all.
 You can test the absorbance of your marble to know if it needs sealing.
 Or, you can ask your marble supplier.

 We provide expert recommendations that help you choose the right marble with the right finish apt for your space, for example.
-Reach out to us when you are looking for an expert to give you a perfect natural stone solution.
+Reach out to us, the top marble suppliers from India, when you are looking for an expert to give you a perfect natural stone solution.